Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 Instant Pot Spaghetti

-Instant Pot Spaghetti is easy, one pot and ready in 30 minutes!
-Brown the meat, add uncooked pasta, sauce and voila!
+Instant Pot Spaghetti Recipe is easy one pot meal and ready in 30 minutes!
+Brown the meat, add sauce, uncooked spaghetti to the Instant Pot and dinner is ready!

 Servings 6 servings